meghnasw/Predict-mock-samples-forensic-BFID/README.md

 ## Citation

-If you use this workflow or dataset as a reference, please cite the original classifier publication or associated dataset (if available).
+If you use this workflow or dataset as a reference, please cite the original classifier publication:
+Swayambhu, M., Gysi, M., Haas, C., Schuh, L., Walser, L., Javanmard, F., ... & Arora, N. (2025).
+Standardizing a microbiome pipeline for body fluid identification from complex crime scene stains.
+Applied and Environmental Microbiology, 91(5), e01871-24.

 ---